Constructing 21st Century Teacher Education

 15.00: The way forward

-Professor Pasi Sahlberg , Former director general of the Centre for International Mobility and Cooperation (CIMO) in Finland and currently visiting professor of practice at Harvard Graduate School of Education
+Professor Pasi Sahlberg , former director general of the Centre for International Mobility and Cooperation (CIMO) in Finland, former visiting professor of practice at Harvard Graduate School of Education, currently on sabbatical

 15.30: Reception afterwards with light refreshments